kaist-plrg/consensus-spectec/CLIENT_CODE_MODIFICATIONS.md

 - **Purpose**: Handle errors that occur during caching
 - **Impact**: Cache state does not affect state transition correctness

+These adjustments are applied only to the testing build of the `lcli transition-blocks` tool; the production Lighthouse beacon node is not modified.

 ---

 ## 2. Prysm